 HW #3

-ID: 3502
+ID: 3502 Score: 144 out of 160

 1. Methods: Per each group defined by newborn size as small for gestational age or not small for gestational age, descriptives continuous variables (mean, standard deviation, minimum and maximum) are computed for mother’s height and age at enrollment, birth weight of infant and gestational age; and frequencies are used to describe mother smoker status, parity and infant’s gender.